-Please report any damages, new or pre-existing to workrequest@stu.ca
+Please report any damages, new or pre-existing, to workrequest@stu.ca

-Repairs are completed by Facilities Management staff, or by contractors hired by St Thomas University.
+Repairs are completed by Facilities Management staff or by contractors hired by St Thomas University.
 Facilities management staff and/or contractors may need to access your room to complete the necessary repairs.
-These repairs will be completed during the workday, 8:30am-4:00pm Monday-Friday whenever possible.
+These repairs will be completed during the workday, 8:30 am-4:00 pm, Monday-Friday, whenever possible.
 Please do not make any repairs yourself, as work must be completed by a facilities management staff member or contractor.
-By submitting a repairs request, you are consenting for facilities to enter your room.
+By submitting a repair request, you are consenting for facilities to enter your room.
 A Facilities Management staff member will leave a note in your room indicating they have been in your room.